Skip to main content

 Some of these risks include:

-A full list of risks specifies which circumstances are considered as hazards in HMOs.
+Legislation sets out a full list of risks which are considered hazards in HMOs

 Hazard notice